-Joan Van Every was born 28 Feb 1929 in Los Angeles, California, and died at age 83 in Santa Barbara, California, on 6 June 2012.
-She was survived by her husband John Frost, son John Frost and 3 grandchildren.
+Novelist Joan Van Every Frost, born 28 Feb 1929 in Los Angeles, California, lived in Jocotepec from 1966 to 2012.
+She died at age 83 on 6 June 2012 in Santa Barbara, California.
 Her father, Dale Van Every, was a famous writer and screenwriter most active in the 1920s and 1930s.

-Joan was educated at the University of California at Santa Barbara and the University of California at Berkeley.
+Joan gained an undergraduate degree in English from the University of California at Santa Barbara in 1951 and a librarian certificate from the University of California at Berkeley.
 She served as a librarian after the second world war on US military bases in France and Germany, and was later the Head Librarian of the Santa Monica Public Library for several years.

 Joan was an indefatigable supporter of numerous charitable organizations at Lakeside, including the pioneering Centro de Salud in Jocotepec, the Lakeside School for the Deaf.
 For many years, she helped coordinate medical consultations and surgeries for Chapala-area children via the Shriners organization.
 Joan was also the co-founder in the 1970s of Amigos de Salud (which in 1993 became the Programa Pro Niños Incapacitados del Lago), and was a co-founder of the Lakeside region’s major annual fund-raising event: the Ajijic Chili Cook-off.